styleguidist/react-styleguidist/docs/Configuration.md

 Type: `String` or `Array`, optional

 Your application static assets folder will be accessible as `/` in the style guide dev server.

-#### `tocMode`

-Type: `String` default: `expand`

-Defines if the table of contents sections will behave like an accordion:

-- `collapse`: All sections are collapsed by default
-- `expand`: Sections cannot be collapsed in the Table Of Contents

-Collapse the sections created in the sidebar to reduce the height of the sidebar.
-This can be useful in large codebases with lots of components to avoid having to scroll too far.

 #### `compilerConfig`